TanStack/table/docs/guide/sorting.md

 ]
 ```

-#### Sort Undefined or Nullish Values
+#### Sort Undefined Values

-Any undefined or nullish values will be sorted to the beginning or end of the list based on the `sortUndefined` column option or table option.
+Any undefined values will be sorted to the beginning or end of the list based on the `sortUndefined` column option or table option.
 You can customize this behavior for your specific use-case.

 In not specified, the default value for `sortUndefined` is `1`, and undefined values will be sorted with lower priority (descending), if ascending, undefined will appear on the end of the list.